impresso/impresso-data-sanitycheck/README.md

 External factors:

-- the journal stopped to be published for some years/months/days
+1. the journal stopped to be published for some years/months/days
-- publication periodicity
+2. publication periodicity

 Preservation factors:

-- paper copies were lost and never digitized
+3. paper copies were lost and never digitized
-- digital copies were lost
+4. digitization happened but digital copies were lost or damaged.

+Transparency about cases 1 and 2 supposes external knowledge, and should be encoded as metadata.
+Case 3 is the same, but it is not sure that this info is always nicely kept.
+Case 4 can detected via quality control of digitization process, or simply via their usage.

 ### To check